Luk45135/Mail2CheckMk/README.md

 Why? - Do you have a stupid service that can't use SNMP and can only send emails?
 Then you can write a config file for your specific service and let Mail2CheckMk handle the rest.

-Mail2CheckMk is built with user-serviceability in mind.
-Everything is saved in easy to read and override txt files.

 # Installation

 This project is packaged with [uv](https://docs.astral.sh/uv/).